pulumi/pulumi-kubernetes/provider/pkg/gen/examples/overlays/helmRelease.md

             SkipAwait = false,
         });

-        // Create a ConfigMap depending on the Chart.
-The ConfigMap will not be created until after all of the Chart
+        // Create a ConfigMap depending on the Release.
+The ConfigMap will not be created until after all of the Release
         // resources are ready.
 Notice SkipAwait is set to false above.
 This is the default and will cause Helm
         // to await the underlying resources to be available.
 Setting it to true will make the ConfigMap available right away. new ConfigMap("foo", new Pulumi.Kubernetes.Types.Inputs.Core.V1.ConfigMapArgs